ABOUT QUEENSLAND KOALA CRUSADERS

-Queensland Koala Crusaders Inc is an Incorporated Association dedicated to improving koala conservation outcomes.
-Its mission is to be “a voice for the koala”.
+Queensland Koala Crusaders is an Incorporated Association dedicated to improving koala conservation outcomes.
+Our mission is to be “a voice for the koala”.

 The group’s formation began with the Sunshine Coast Koala Summit held in August 2012 with the goal of improving koala conservation efforts - both for individuals and as a species.